PeerDB-io/peerdb/README.md

 Detailed documentation available [here](https://peerdb.notion.site/PeerDB-Docs-b18871d945a045fc9858e88f01c4ed4f).

-## **Why PeerDB?**
+## Why PeerDB

 Existing ETL tools primarily focus on supporting a wide range of data-stores.
 However, they fall short in providing a rich experience for any two specific data-stores.
 This becomes evident when your workloads need scale or have demanding feature requirements.
 It is common for such users to try out these tools and fail – tools not meeting their performance and reliability SLAs or lacking the required features.
 Such users resort to developing their own in-house solutions, investing a lot of time and resources.

-#### **Data-store nativity at it’s core, enabling scalable ETL**
+### Data-store nativity at it’s core, enabling scalable ETL

 PeerDB takes a data-store first approach to ETL.
 It supports a set of highly adopted stores, implements multiple infrastructural and data-store native optimizations, providing a highly scalable and a feature-rich ETL experience.
 For example, in a sync from Postgres to BigQuery or Snowflake, PeerDB is 10 times faster than other tools.
 We are database experts and believe that an ETL tool should be datastore centric, than a hodge-podge of too many connectors.

 #### **Postgres-compatible SQL interface to do ETL**

 The Postgres-compatible SQL interface for ETL is unique to PeerDB and enables you to operate in a language you are familiar with.
 You can do ETL the same way you work with your databases.

 You can use Postgres’ eco-system to manage your ETL —

 1. Client tools like pgadmin, psql to run SQL commands.
 2. BI tools like grafana, tableau to visually monitor syncs and transforms.